EndPointCorp/end-point-blog/2013/10/30/downstream-implications-of-data-page.html.md

 (1 row)
 ```

 There.
 Maybe a little more than I needed, but it works.
-My storage (on this desktop) is so much slower than the processor, of course, I certainly didn't notice any difference in performance with checksums on.
+My storage (on this desktop) is so much slower than the processor, of course, I certainly didn’t notice any difference in performance with checksums on.
 But on your nice and speedy server you might see the performance hit.
 Anyway, now to find the file on disk...

 ```nohighlight
 postgres=# SELECT relfilenode FROM pg_class WHERE relname = 'filler';